 All instances of data sharing/hosting is covered by contractual arrangements or an Operational Agreement with the party concerned.

 If you wish the University of Portsmouth Library to provide data to third parties, you should provide written consent to release the data, stating the name and contact details of the individual to whom you wish the data to be sent and the particular data you agree can be released/discussed.

 Will your data be sent or stored abroad?

-Although the University does store some data in the cloud via Google Apps for Education, the servers for this data are EU based.
+The University uses Google Apps for Education, which may involve personal data being stored on servers based outside of the European Union.
 The Library’s chat service is based in the US and collects user information so that we can contact users with further details relating to your enquiry, if appropriate.